jpaulm/fbp-tutorial-filter-file/README.md

 # Tutorial on Flow-Based Programming (Filter File application)

+## Background (change as needed)

+Flow-Based Programming (FBP) uses a "data processing factory" metaphor for designing and building applications.
+FBP defines applications as networks of "black box" processes, which communicate via data chunks (called Information Packets or IPs) travelling across predefined connections (think "conveyor belts"), where the connections are specified externally to the processes.
+These black box processes can be reconnected endlessly to form different applications without having to be changed internally.
+FBP is thus naturally component-oriented.

+FBP is a special case of dataflow programming characterized by asynchronous, concurrent processes "under the covers", Information Packets with defined lifetimes, named ports, "bounded buffer" connections, and definition of connections external to the components - it has been found to support improved development time and maintainability, reusability, rapid prototyping, simulation, improved performance, and good communication among developers, maintenance staff, users, systems people, and management - not to mention that FBP naturally takes advantage of multiple cores... without the programmer having to struggle with the intricacies of multitasking!

-This tutorial introduces the reader to the concepts of Flow-Based Programming, by means of diagrams built using DrawFBP, and generating running Java code, using precoded components, and (late) user-written components.
+This tutorial introduces the reader to the concepts of Flow-Based Programming, by means of diagrams built using DrawFBP, stepping the reader through the stages of designing networks, generating Java networks from them, and running the generated Java code, using precoded components, and (late) user-written components.

 ## Step 1.
 Draw high level diagram of app to display contents of file.